acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 Idea:

-Walk one list and store full names in an unordered_set.
+Walk one list and put them in a hash table.

-Walk the second list and check membership.
+Walk the second list and see if each one is stored in the table.
+That way we don't have to compare to each one.
+We just see if its in the table and we're good.

 Build result when there’s a match.
 ```c++